 Understand Financial Aid Offers & Prepare to Negotiate

 Financial aid packages can be appealed and improved.
-Consider contacting financial aid officers directly if your situation has changed or if you’ve received a more attractive package from another school of similar or higher caliber.
-And, take the time to fully understand aid offers.
-Check to see if it’s for multiple years or just a single year and if there are qualifiers, such as maintaining a minimum GPA, pursuing a specific major or playing on an athletic team.
+Consider contacting financial aid officers directly if your situation has changed or if you’ve received a more attractive package from another school of a similar or higher caliber.
+And, take the time to understand aid offers fully.
+Check to see if it’s for multiple years or just a single year and if there are qualifiers, such as maintaining a minimum GPA, pursuing a specific major, or playing on an athletic team.

 Make Your Interest Known to Colleges

-The economic recession has led to an interesting new set of admissions dynamics.
+The Common Application has led to an interesting new set of admissions dynamics.
 More students are applying to more schools with a greater focus on scholarship money and affordability.
 While applications (and rejections) are up at many colleges, admissions officers are paying closer attention to yield — the percentage of the students who are offered admission who decide to attend.
 A high yield makes a college appear more desirable.
-Given similar qualifications, an applicant who appears likely to attend generally stands a better chance for admission.
-Some colleges even track on- line visits.
+Given similar qualifications, an applicant who seems likely to attend generally stands a better chance for admission.
+Some colleges even track online visits.
 You can “show the love” by registering on the college’s web site, registering when you visit the school, communicating with admissions officers and alumni, participating in blogs and web forums, getting your application in early and supplementing your application with “extras” that convey your sincere interest.

 Don’t Rule Out Private Schools

 Private colleges can be less expensive than state universities.
 It is not unusual for a private college education to cost less than attending a public university as an out-of-state student.
-In addition, many private schools offer merit aid to attractive candidates regardless of financial need; in some cases private colleges are less expensive than in-state public universities.
+Also, many private schools offer merit aid to attractive candidates regardless of financial need; in some cases, private colleges are less expensive than in-state public universities.
 Keep in mind that many schools, especially those with large endowments, have generous financial assistance programs (including merit scholarships) and some waive tuition for families below certain income levels.
-An InLikeMe favorite is Kiplinger’s Best College Values, a wonderful resource for those seeking affordable, high-quality education.
+An InLikeMe favorite is Kiplinger’s Best College Values, an excellent resource for those seeking affordable, high-quality education.

 Be Realistic and Open To a Range of Colleges

 While elite colleges can add prestige to your resume, you can receive a high-quality education elsewhere.
 So much of education is what you put into it.
-There are many reasonable options from community college (many students successfully transfer after 2 years) to less selective schools that offer generous scholarships to strong candidates.
+There are many reasonable options from a community college (many students successfully transfer after two years) to less selective schools that offer generous scholarships to strong candidates.
 Assess your viability across a range of options.
-If you are considering graduate or professional school, it may be easier for you to positively distinguish yourself at a less expensive and competitive institution.
+If you are considering graduate or professional school, it may be easier for you to distinguish yourself at a less expensive and competitive institution positively.
 Money saved on undergraduate education can be applied to graduate school.
-Finally, if your GPA, test scores and extra-curriculars are not strong enough for a scholarship at a top school, you may might earn one at a less competitive college where you are considered a highly-recruited student.
+Finally, if your GPA, test scores, and extra-curricular activities are not strong enough for a scholarship at a top school, you may earn one at a less competitive college where you are considered a highly-recruited student.

 Written by: Lynn Radlauer Lubell, Publisher of InLikeMe.com and Founder of Admission By Design.